 The vast majority of premium dog toys are made from relatively safe, non-toxic ingredients.
 Unfortunately, many dog toys do not identify the materials used in its construction, so this can be a tough nut to crack.

-It can be tough to find a chew toy that will stand up to everything your dog can throw at it, but the five products above are some of the best options available.
+It can be tough to find durable dog toys that will stand up to everything your dog can throw at it, but the five products above are some of the best indestructible dog toys available.
 Look over each of the products carefully and try to make the best choice for you and your pup.

-Have you happened upon an incredibly indestructible toy?
+Have you happened upon an incredibly tough dog toy?
 Are you a Kong fan, or do you prefer the West Paw Design products?
-We’d also love to hear about any of the great chew toys out there that we may have missed.
+We’d also love to hear about any of the great dog toys for heavy chewers that we may have missed.

 Let us know about your chew toy stories, questions, and comments below.